An introduction to the village (or town)

 Shown below: a brief clip from the 1952 film Totò a colori, the first Italian movie to be shot in colour.
 Click the central ‘play’ button to view.

-The madcap action in the above scene whirls around Capena’s landmark fountain, the Fontana di Porta Nuova, close to Casa Marconi.
+The raucous action in the above scene whirls around Capena’s landmark fountain, the Fontana di Porta Nuova, close to Casa Marconi.
 Incidentally, this unorthodox fountain spouts water out of taps jutting from its rocky base, not from the font mounted on top.
-Except for the presence of parked cars and the absence of extras, this part of the old quarter (or ‘centro storico’ as the municipality calls it) has changed very little in over sixty years.
+Except for the presence of parked cars and the absence of extras, this part of the old quarter (or ‘centro storico’ as the municipality calls it) has barely changed in over 65 years.